joyrudra-itobuz/web-push-node/README.md

 ```

 Open the printed Vite URL (default `http://localhost:5173`).
 Grant notification permission, subscribe, and then use the "Fetch Notifications" button to request a push for the current browser user.
+The client automatically points its favicon to the shared `nodeJS.svg` that lives in the server's `public` directory.

 ## API reference